Alabama State Route 13: Route description

 In Phil Campbell, SR 13 splits off of US 43, continuing on its right-of-way.
 It enters the town and meets SR 237.
 It then enters Marion County.
 It enters Bear Creek and intersects SR 172.
 It turns east-to-west and leaves Marion County, entering into Winston County.
 The route immediately enters the city of Haleyville.
 It turns north-to-south again and meets SR 195 and SR 129.
 It leaves the city and continues south for about ten miles to Natural Bridge.
 It intersects SR 5 south and US 278.
 SR 5 continues south along SR 13's right-of-way.
 SR 13 maintains a mile-long concurrency with US Route 278, before turning onto its own right-of-way.
 It continues south until it crosses the county line into Walker County.
 It eventually intersects I-22/US 78 and also passes through Eldridge, meeting SR 118 in the process.
 It then crosses into Fayette County.
 It intersects SR 102 near Hubbertville.
 It enters Berry and meets US 43 once again with SR 18.
 US 43 joins SR 13 along its journey south to Tuscaloosa and Mobile.
 SR 18 continues east to Oakman.
 This route serves as an effective bypass to US 43 for people traveling from Muscle Shoals to Tuscaloosa, or even making the long drive down all the way to Mobile, bypassing multiple large cities and not diverting from its path like US 43.

+Future

+Highway 13 is planned to be four lanes from US 43 to US 278.
+A bypass around Haleyville has been partially built with only the two twin bridges over Little Bear Creek having been completed.
+Construction stopped in 2012 due to funding constraints.